How the Two Step Flow Theory began

 Advantages of the Two-Step Flow Theory

-The Channel Creative Tap talks about the two-step flow theory saying (Two Step Flow Theory Media Studies, 2019).
-It is aimed for an active audience and people who consume different mediums that create interaction such as radio, tv and social media.
+(The Two Step Flow Theory Explained 5th April 2019 ) explains how the theory is aimed for an active audience and people who consume different mediums that create interaction such as radio, tv and social media.

 A good example of how the Two-Step Flow Theory can work, if someone like Katie Price who is known as a big star has a load of followers on social media and there’s a new makeup product coming out they do a video on the product and promote it.
 The advertising company will ask the person with loads of followers to do a video about make up, as most of their audience will buy it as they are loyal to them.